awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

      If your DB snapshot isn't encrypted, specify an encryption key to have your DB cluster encrypted at rest\.

      If your DB snapshot is encrypted, specify an encryption key to have your DB cluster encrypted at rest using the specified encryption key\.
 You can specify the encryption key used by the DB snapshot or a different key\.
 You can't create an unencrypted DB cluster from an encrypted DB snapshot\.
-   + **Auto Minor Version Upgrade**: Select **Yes** if you want to enable your Aurora MySQL DB cluster to receive minor MySQL DB engine version upgrades automatically when they become available\.
+   + **Auto Minor Version Upgrade**: This setting doesn't apply to Aurora MySQL DB clusters\.

-     The **Auto Minor Version Upgrade** option only applies to upgrades to MySQL minor engine versions for your Amazon Aurora MySQL DB cluster\.
-It doesn't apply to regular patches applied to maintain system stability\.
+     For more information about engine updates for Aurora MySQL, see [Amazon Aurora MySQL Database Engine Updates](AuroraMySQL.Updates.md)\.

 1. Choose **Migrate** to migrate your DB snapshot\.